skyrocket-qy/distributed-system-knowledge/concepts/patterns/data-replication/README.md

 -   **Multi-Source Replication:** Used in data warehousing, data integration scenarios, or complex ETL (Extract, Transform, Load) pipelines where data from various sources needs to be consolidated into a single target.
 -   **CRDT (Conflict-free Replicated Data Types):** Ideal for collaborative applications (e.g., real-time text editors, shared whiteboards), distributed counters, and other scenarios where concurrent updates need to be merged automatically without manual conflict resolution.

-## Related Concepts

--   **Consistency Models:** The choice of data replication strategy is intrinsically linked to the desired consistency model, as different replication approaches offer varying guarantees regarding data visibility and ordering across replicas.
-[Explore Consistency Models](../consistency-models/README.md).

--   **Fault Tolerance:** Data replication is a cornerstone of fault-tolerant distributed systems, ensuring data availability and durability even in the event of node failures, network partitions, or other system disruptions.
-[Understand Fault Tolerance](../fault-tolerance/README.md).

--   **Scaling:** Replication plays a vital role in scaling distributed systems, particularly for read-heavy workloads, by distributing data copies across multiple nodes to handle increased query volume and improve performance.
-[Learn about Scaling](../scaling/README.md).

--   **Distributed Consensus:** For replication strategies aiming for strong consistency, distributed consensus algorithms are often employed to ensure that all replicas agree on the order of updates and maintain a consistent state across the system.
-[Understand Distributed Consensus](../distributed-consensus/README.md).

--   **System Modes:** Various distributed system architectures and modes, such as master-slave, multi-master, or peer-to-peer, are defined by their underlying data replication strategies and how they manage data copies.
-[Discover System Modes](../system-mode/README.md).